msmmaze/studio/README.md

 # ArkaNet

-This is a Next.js application designed as an OpenVPN client interface with advanced routing features, built using ShadCN UI components and Genkit for potential AI features.
+This is a Next.js application designed as an OpenVPN client interface with advanced routing features, built using ShadCN UI components.

 ## Getting Started Locally